How the Indian System Keeps ‘Single’ Women Dependent on Others

 Revised Maharashtra Textbook Now Includes Chapters on Same‑Sex and Single‑Parent Families

-Instead, it’s because “[society] believes in the idea of heteronormative, codified relationships that have some background of institutionalization – which comes through marriage,” Rashi Bhargava, a sociology professor at the University of Delhi, says.
+Instead, the legal blindspot seems to stem from cultural reasons.
+It’s because “[society] believes in the idea of heteronormative, codified relationships that have some background of institutionalization – which comes through marriage,” Rashi Bhargava, a sociology professor at the University of Delhi, says.
 The “acceptable” family must have two people of opposite genders, who come together to set up a family and have children.
-These norms are stricter for women, who are expected to conform to gender constructs; caring and dependence becomes a “central element of successfully performed femininity,” researchers have argued.
+These norms are stricter for women, who are expected to conform to gender constructs; caring and dependence become a “central element of successfully performed femininity,” researchers have argued.
 Any digression leads to the woman becoming a cultural anomaly no longer deserving of state welfare or protection.

-Action Aid India, an NGO, also notes how single women face biases and discrimination at home, in the community, and in government policy – in a society “where marriage and motherhood are considered essential for women to gain societal respect.”
+Poonam Muttreja, executive director of the Population Foundation of India, also notes how single women face biases and discrimination at all fronts: at home, in the community, and in government policy – by virtue of existing in a society “where marriage and motherhood are considered essential for women to gain societal respect.”

 In 2016, the Ministry for Women and Child Development released a “comprehensive social protection mechanism” to address single women’s vulnerabilities.
 But “the term needs to include all categories of single women.
 So that all single women, and not just widows, can avail the benefits,” say Kumkum Kumar and Joseph Mathai from Action Aid India, an NGO that drafted a policy to support single women.

 “Single” is also not a neat category.
 In some cases, women, who are still legally married, may no longer live with their husbands or may have been abandoned.
-Shraddha*, 42, found her husband was sexually assaulting their three daughters (ages 5, 6, and 14) and was moved to a safer space with all her daughters with support from Protsahan India Foundation, a Delhi-based NGO.
-In these cases, Preeti, a social worker with Protsahan says the marginalization, vulnerability, and volatility make it hard for women to access institutional support; “it is more like the husband is dead even if he is alive.
-Or Pramila*, 28, who is still struggling to avail schemes she is entitled to.
-Due to lacking documentation, she was forced to work around the system; she did sex work only to provide food for her starving children after she lost her husband to Covid19.
+Shraddha*, 42, found her husband was sexually assaulting their three daughters (ages 5, 6, and 14) and was moved to a safer space with all her daughters with support from Protsahan.
+In these cases, Preeti says the marginalization, vulnerability, and volatility make it hard for women to access institutional support; “it is more like the husband is dead even if he is alive.”

 “This society does not want independent women.
 They don’t know what to do with them,” Meeta says.
 “They are an inconvenience.”